A Kiss in the Dreamhouse: Title and artwork

 Danaë (1907) by Gustav Klimt.
 The artwork was based on Klimt's work.

 The title of the album came to Severin after watching a programme about Hollywood prostitutes in the 1940s who had cosmetic surgery to look like stars, so they could get more clients.
 The "Dreamhouse" was a brothel in Los Angeles that actually existed where people could meet perfect replicas of the stars of the time, women like Mae West.

-The quote in the inner sleeve, "Nellie the Elephant packed his trunk and said goodbye to the circus", referred to longtime former manager Stevenson (nicknamed "Nellie"), who was fired before the recording of the album.
+The quote in the inner sleeve, "Nellie the Elephant packed his trunk and said goodbye to the circus", referred to longtime former manager Nils Stevenson (nicknamed "Nellie"), who was fired before the recording of the album.

 The album's artwork was inspired by the paintings of Gustav Klimt.
 As the Banshees achieved the richness they desired, they wanted "a really colourful sleeve with lots of gold and deep colours because we felt the music was very rich".